php-school/phpschool.io/posts/24-07-2021-php8appreciate.md

 * [Static Return Type](https://wiki.php.net/rfc/static_return_type)
 * [Attributes](https://wiki.php.net/rfc/attributes_v2)

-As usual a major release of PHP comes with a variety of improvements to the language that developers can immediately benefit from without having to learn anything new, unfortunately it’s hard to incorporate these into a workshop as many don’t change the way you code
+As usual, a major release of PHP comes with a variety of improvements to the language that developers can immediately benefit from without having to learn anything new, unfortunately it’s hard to incorporate these into a workshop as many don’t change the way you code

 ## How to Get Started